RustyRailways/RustyRailways/master/readme.md

  ## Low level controller

  This component receives from the path-finder and scheduler a list of positions and sends the messages to the trains and switches to achieve the desired movement

+ ## Installation (from pre-made builds)
+ Download the latest [build](./build/) for your OS and launch it If you need a build for a different system and/or architecture please follow the [Installation (from source)](#Installation (from source)) section.

+ ## Installation (from source)
+ To compile the master code you need the rust toolchain; To do so you can follow one of the many guides available online, like [this](https://doc.rust-lang.org/cargo/getting-started/installation.html)